Climate change in Argentina: Impacts on housing

 Higher temperatures can negatively affect urban areas by affecting the provision of services such as water and energy by increasing the demand for these services.
 Heat waves, such as the one in 2013–2014 during the summer could become more frequent and intense.
 These heat waves can impact agricultural production while in urban areas, it places more demand on energy needs.
 Intense precipitation events could become more common, leading to negative consequences.

 Argentina, with much of its population living in urban areas is vulnerable to intense precipitation events since many cities are located near a body of water (rivers, lakes and oceans), which increases the likelihood of suffering from these intense precipitation events such as flooding.

 Mitigation and adaptation

 In Argentina's Nationally Determined Contribution it has committed to capping net greenhouse gas emissions across its economy to 349 million tonnes by 2030.
 Argentina has also committed to net zero and carbon neutrality by 2050.

+Carbon capture and storage in Argentina (CCS) has been identified in several scientific and policy assessments as a potential mitigation pathway in Argentina, particularly for reducing emissions from hard-to-abate industrial sectors and natural-gas-fired power generation.
+Although the country does not yet operate commercial-scale CCS facilities, research highlights significant geological storage potential in major sedimentary basins such as the Neuquén Basin, Golfo San Jorge Basin, and Austral–Magallanes Basin.
+National planning documents, including Argentina’s 2022 National Adaptation and Mitigation Plan, reference CCS and hydrogen technologies as possible long-term decarbonization tools.